 Man surrounded by caution tape fights the urge to pick at a group of blackheads on his neck.

-Something that comes up often in patient discussion groups is the awful manifestation of what appears to be blackheads, but are technically double-ended pseudocomedones.
-One person might describe theirs as long-ish tunnels with the oxidized dark part stretching under the skin for a bit, and there are clusters of them doubled up.
-Another person might say that theirs are a bunch of dots and the contents are just ready and bursting to come out.
-One little squish and there is the odd-looking snake made up of dark and light content that is now roaming free.
+Some people might describe them as long-ish tunnels with the oxidized dark part stretching under the skin for a bit, appearing in doubled-up clusters.
+Others might say they are a bunch of dots with contents that are ready and burst.
+One little squish and an odd-looking snake made up of dark and light content roams free.

-This is actually a known issue with hidradenitis suppurativa patients, and if this is something you are experiencing, you aren’t alone.
-I had problems with these blackheads for a while myself before I was diagnosed – and then found out that because of their location and number, it should have been obvious that I was suffering from HS.
+This is well-known symptom of hidradenitis suppurativa, and if this is something you are experiencing, you aren’t alone.
+I had problems with these blackheads for a while myself before I was diagnosed.
+I later learned, that because of their location and number, it should have been obvious that I was suffering from HS.

-Well, first, talk to your dermatologist.
+Instead, talk to your dermatologist.
 This is the stuff they live for.
-Likely they will talk to you about the importance of not using pressure to push out the contents, because again, you will likely experience a much more painful flare.
-The hidden bacteria will get their revenge!
-They may have options for topicals or oral medications to use to gently encourage the plugs to soften and eventually release their hold as well as annihilate the bacteria.
+It's likely your doctor will talk to you about the importance of not using pressure to push out the contents, because again, you will likely experience a much more painful flare.
+The hidden bacteria will get revenge!
+Your dermatologist might suggest topical or oral medications that gently soften the plugs and eventually release them.
+The medication often annihilates the bacteria as well.

 The bottom line is to be nice to your skin, as anxious as you may be to get rid of these stubborn, ugly spots.
 HS operates by different rules.